2.2.1.3 Alter the Number of Service Instances

 Exascale system components are implemented using a series of software services.

-By default, each Exascale cluster is configured with a number of software service instances that is usually sufficient for most workloads.
+By default, each Exascale cluster is configured with a number of storage service instances that is usually sufficient for most workloads.
 However, as an Exascale administrator, you can alter the number of service instances that are deployed.

-To alter the number of service instances deployed in the Exascale cluster, use the ESCLI chcluster command as follows:
+To alter the number of storage service instances deployed in the Exascale cluster, use the ESCLI chcluster command as follows:

-@> chcluster --attributes attribute_name=value
+@> chcluster --attributes attributeName=value

-In the command, specify one of the following as the attribute_name:
+In the command, specify one of the following as the attributeName:

 • numControlServicesFrontends: The number of Control Service (ERS) instances that contain front-end and back-end processes.